Thornden School Uniform

 - White Thornden polo shirt with school logo; light blue in Year 11.

-- Black trousers; not jeans or tight fitting.
+- Black trousers; not jeans, chinos, or tight fitting.

 - Grey tartan skirt, available from Skoolkit only, worn at the knee and not rolled up or reduced in length after purchasing.

-- White or black ankle socks; no obvious patterns.
+- White or black ankle socks; no obvious patterns, not worn over tights nor knee length.

 - No visible garments worn under polo shirts.

-- Black and leather shoes with no motif; not trainer type shoes or boots.
-(If a certain type of shoe has to be worn, a note from the student’s doctor is required).
+- Black and leather shoes with no motif; not trainer type shoes or boots (see acceptable shoe guidance) (If a certain type of shoe must be worn, a note from the student’s doctor is required).

-- Dark coloured outdoor coat of an appropriate style; no denim jackets, leather jackets, clothing with prominent pictures or slogans or hoodies (except dance hoodies which can be worn in lessons).
+- Dark coloured outdoor coat of an appropriate style; no denim jackets, leather jackets, clothing with prominent pictures or slogans or hoodies.

 - A black ‘outdoor’ fleece, available from our suppliers, is an option.